silentorb/marloth-story/books/fairytale/part3.md

 "To sing?
 As with music?"

 "Exactly!
 A performance could be arranged at the Theatre.
-The entire City would show up to hear your lovely voice, and every one of them would fall in love with you!"
+The entire City would show up to hear your voice, and every one of them would fall in love with you!"

 "I'm sorry to disappoint you, Mr. Damond, but even though that sounds